DariusRDev/ItemRumbleMelodyManiaMod/Readme.md

-# Documentation

-## Installation
+# Installation
-1. Download the latest release `Source code (zip)` of the Skip Seconds Melody Mania Mod mod from the Releases page.
+1. Download the latest release `ItemRumbleMelodyManiaMod.zip (zip)` of the Skip Seconds Melody Mania Mod mod from the Releases page.
 2. Extract the downloaded ZIP file to a location of your choice.
 3. Mod folders are searched in a specific folder called the mods root folder.
 4. The mods root folder can be found by executing the command `mod.path` in the game's console (open via `F7`).